 [BAGHDAD, Iraq.
 September 5, 2017] – The government of Ezidikhan has opened talks with the Iraqi government concerning political autonomy, rebuilding Ezidikhan and funding the return of Yezidi refugees.

 The Ezidikhan government is developing a budget to fund reconstruction of Ezidikhan and is reaching out to the government of Iraq and other governments to provide aid to support a six year plan.

-Talks begun on 2 September are currently under way in Baghdad between delegations led by Iraqi Prime Minister Dr. Haider Al-Abadi and Prime Minister of Ezidikhan Waheed Mandoo Hammo respectively.
+Talks begun on 2 September are currently under way in Baghdad between delegations headed by Iraqi Prime Minister Dr. Haider Al-Abadi and Prime Minister of Ezidikhan Waheed Mandoo Hammo respectively.

 According to Prime Minister Hammo, the talks aim to “establish a high level intergovernmental channel of communications between the Ezidikhan Government and the Iraqi Government to cooperate on the reconstruction of our country.”

 On Friday the topics of autonomy and Ezidikhan remaining inside Iraq were discussed in earnest.
 Other topics of discussion and negation include a budget for the reconstruction of Ezidikhan, the formation of a Ezidikhan Voluntary Reconstruction Corps, the formalization of Ezidikhan and Iraqi government political relations, and the establishment of a stable and independent Ezidikhan Bank.